The races for Minneapolis mayor and all 13 of the City's ward seats are growing more crowded as November nears.

 The Rev. DeWayne Davis was first to announce his candidacy for mayor in mid-October.
 He is currently the lead pastor at Plymouth Congregational Church in the Stevens Square neighborhood and recently served as the chaplain of the Minnesota State Senate.

-Brenda Short is a homeowner and small business owner in South Minneapolis.
-She unsuccessfully ran for the Ward 9 City Council seat in 2021.
+Brenda Short, a homeowner and small business owner in South Minneapolis, tossed her hat in shortly after Koski.
+Short unsuccessfully ran against Councilmember Jason Chavez for the Ward 9 seat in 2021, receiving 4% of the vote.

 Mayor Jacob Frey seeks a final term to help Minneapolis rebound